Bioconductor/bioconductor.org/content/developers/how-to/git-mirrors.md

 ## Download the update_remotes.sh script ##

 This script will automatically create local branches to track the development and release branches from svn and the associated git mirrors.
+You can download this script to any directory and (optionally) put it in your PATH.

 `curl -O https://raw.githubusercontent.com/Bioconductor/mirror/master/update_remotes.sh`